Actual Cost of Living Comfortably in Bali for Expats

 For digital nomads and freelancers, extra tax obligations can apply.
 Because tax laws change from time to time, it’s important to stay updated and understand what applies to your situation.

-If you’re looking to invest in Bali, don’t forget to factor in taxes such as property tax and potential capital gains tax.
+If you’re looking to invest in Bali property, don’t forget to factor in taxes such as property tax and potential capital gains tax.
 Working with a trusted local tax professional can help you navigate these requirements smoothly and legally.

 It’s highly recommended to check the latest tax regulations before moving and, if possible, seek advice from a professional tax consultant.
 This ensures you stay compliant and avoid unnecessary penalties.